Conway's spiral and a discrete G\"omb\"oc with 21 point masses: Mono-monostatic 0-skeletons.

-If, instead of considering double Conway spirals as homogeneous disks we associate unit masses with the vertices then we obtain objects which may be called \emph{polygonal 0-skeletons}.
-Since there are relatively many vertices with negative $z$ coordinate and relatively few ones with positive $z$ coordinate, this interpretation appears to be a convenient manner to add `bottom weight' to the geometric double Conway spiral.
-In this interpretation as planar 0-skeletons, one may ask whether mono-monostable double Conway spirals exist and if yes, what is the minimal number of their vertices necessary to have this property.
-Since static balance equations for such a skeleton coincide with (\ref{eq:sum}) and the tipping condition (\ref{dawson1}) is equivalent to prohibit an unstable equilibrium at vertex $v_i$ \cite{Bozoki}, it is easy to see that Dawson's geometric construction, interpreted as a 0-skeleton, has $z_C<0$ and it defines a polygon with $V=11$ vertices which is mono-monostatic.
+Instead of considering double Conway spirals as homogeneous polygons, we can regard them as planar \emph{polygonal 0-skeletons}.
+Since there are relatively many vertices with negative $z$ coordinate and relatively few ones with positive $z$ coordinate, this interpretation appears to be a convenient manner to add `bottom weight' to the double Conway spiral.
+In this interpretation as planar 0-skeletons, one may ask whether mono-monostatic double Conway spirals exist and, if yes, what is the minimal number of their vertices necessary to have this property.
+Dawson's result leads to the following

+\begin{proposition} Mono-monostatic polygonal 0-skeletons with $V=11$ vertices exist. \end{proposition} \begin{proof} We will prove the proposition by showing that a 0-skeleton generated by the exponential double Conway 5-spiral with parameter $b=1.5$ is mono-monostatic.
+Since static balance equations for such a 0-skeleton coincide with (\ref{eq:sum}) and, based on the results presented in \cite{Bozoki}, the tipping condition (\ref{Dawson1}) is equivalent to prohibit an unstable equilibrium at vertex $v_i$, we can see that Dawson's geometric construction, the 0-skeleton generated by the exponential double Conway 5-spiral with parameter 1.5, has $z_c<0$ and thus it defines a polygon with $V=11$ vertices which is mono-monostatic. \end{proof}

-One can ask whether this construction is optimal in two ways: whether there exists a smaller value of $n$ which defines a mono-monostatic modified double Conway spiral (interpreted as a 0-skeleton) and whether by keeping $n=5$, one may pick other values for $\alpha_i$ which yield a center of mass with larger negative coordinate.
+One can ask whether this construction is optimal in two ways: whether there exists a smaller value of $n$ which defines a mono-monostatic 0-skeleton generated by the exponential double Conway spiral and whether by keeping $n=5$, one may pick other values for $\alpha_i$ which yield a center of mass with larger negative coordinate.
 The first question was answered in \cite{Dawson3} in the negative by proving that monostable simplices in $d<9$ dimensions do not exist.
-This implies that for $n<5$ no mono-monostatic Conway spiral (interpreted as a 0-skeleton) exists, but nothing is known about the existence of mono-monostatic 10-gonal disks as 0-skeletons since they cannot be represented by a symmetric double Conway spiral.
-The second question may be addressed if we admit \emph{generalized} Conway spirals with arbitrary $\alpha_i$ and optimize this construction to seek the minimum of $z_C$.
+This implies that for $n<5$ no mono-monostatic 0-skeleton generated by a Conway spiral exists, but nothing is known about the existence of mono-monostatic 10-gonal polygons as 0-skeletons since they cannot be represented by a symmetric double Conway spiral.
+To answer the second question we will use Definition \ref{conway_general} and consider general Conway spirals with \emph{arbitrary} $\alpha_i$ (satisfying the condition given in Definition \ref{conway_general}) and optimize this construction to seek the minimum of $z_c$.
+To verify the monostatic property of a given double Conway $n$-spiral, the coordinate $z_c$ of the center of mass needs to be computed.
+In terms of coordinates $z_i$, we have from Figure~\ref{fig:intro}(a):